RobbieEarle/al_scrape/README.md

 ##### If it prompts you that a partition is in use, select 'Yes' for unmount partitions.

-- Disk: Guided - use entire disk and set up LVM.
+- Disk: Guided - use entire disk and set up LVM
-- If prompted select disk to install on, this disk will be formatted.
+- If prompted select disk to install on, this disk will be formatted
 - Write changes to disk: \<YES>
 - Choose: No automatic updates
-- Ensure 'standard system utilities' and 'OpenSSH server' is checked and continue.
+- Ensure 'standard system utilities' and 'OpenSSH server' is checked and continue
 - Install Grub boot loader: \<YES>
 - Installation complete \<Continue>
-- The system will reboot.
+- The system will reboot

 ### On First Login